 The newsletter also contains an informative weekly cartoon that may be of interest to individuals seeking to extend their capability to discover and govern data.

 This entry was posted on Wednesday, February 10th, 2016 at 11:31 am.
-It is filed under cartoons, chronology, news and tagged with analytics, ediscovery, electronic discovery, predictive coding.
+It is filed under chronology, news, Newsletters and tagged with analytics, ediscovery, electronic discovery, predictive coding.
 You can follow any responses to this entry through the RSS 2.0 feed.

 ComplexDiscovery | Creative Commons Attribution 4.0 International

 The annual LegalTech® gathering in New York continues to be an important 'validation' opportunity for participants to both hear and...